AT-290690/rust-lisp/README.md

 <img src="./favicon.png" width="64px"/>

-_This project is work in progress and might contain bugs!_
+_This project is a work in progress and might contain bugs!_